yugabyte/yugabyte-db/docs/content/stable/migrate/migrate-steps.md

 {{< note title="Renaming index names for MySQL" >}}

 YugabyteDB Voyager renames the indexes for MySQL migrations while exporting the schema.
-MySQL supports two or more indexes to have the same name (in the same database), provided they are for different tables.
-YugabyteDB (just like PostgreSQL) does not support duplicate index names in the same schema.
+MySQL supports two or more indexes to have the same name in the same database, provided they are for different tables.
+Similarly to PostgreSQL, YugabyteDB does not support duplicate index names in the same schema.
 To avoid index name conflicts during export schema, yb-voyager prefixes each index name with the associated table name.

 {{< /note >}}